davidhassell/active-storage-1/README.md

 Active sum(max(a) + a) = 7.683
 Normal sum(max(a) + a) = 7.683

-$ # List dask graph visualations of active and normal operations
+$ # List of dask graph visualisations of active and normal operations
 $ ls -1rt *.png
 active_max.png
 normal_max.png